 My biggest artistic influence is Louise Bourgeois, as her eye for detail and refinement is remarkable.
 For example, her techniques in creating her spiders are very different to mine, but both offer realism and movement.
 Louise inspires me with her knowledge and her capability to evoke feeling, movement and reaction.

-I am currently studying my Masters in Art Practise at Glyndwr University, specializing in ceramics.
+I gained a Distinction in my Masters in Art Practise at Glyndwr University, specializing in ceramics.
 I have been researching and experimenting, joining metal to ceramics to heighten the emotional content in my new work.
 I have discovered many similarities between the two materials and hope to publish a book with these findings.